deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 Example workspace 2: Webmapping Services
 ----------------------------------------

-The Utah example workspace contains a web mapping setup based on data from Utah.
-It contains a WMS configuration with some raster and vector layers and some nice render styles.
+The Utah example workspace contains a web mapping setup based on data from the state of Utah.
+It contains a WMS (1.3.0 and 1.1.1) configuration with some raster and vector layers and some nice render styles.
 Raster data is read from GeoTIFF files, vector data is backed by shapefiles.
-Additionally, a WFS is configured that allows to access the raw vector data in GML format.
+Additionally, a WFS (2.0.0, 1.1.0 and 1.0.0) is configured that allows to access the raw vector data in GML format.

 After downloading and activating the "deegree-workspace-utah" workspace, you can click on the **see layers** link, which opens a simple map client that displays a base map (not rendered by deegree, but loaded from the OpenStreetMap servers).